making/yavi/README.md

 If you are not a fun of [Bean Validation](https://beanvalidation.org/), YAVI will be an awesome alternative.

+For the migration from Bean Validation, refer [the doc](docs/FromBeanValidationToYAVI.md).

 ### Usage

 Add the following dependency in your `pom.xml`